sidney-eliot/3d-artists-handbook/content/composition.md

 ## Tilt Shift Camera
 Used to get straight lines in renders/ photographs and for panoramas.
 It's mainly used for architecture.
-It can also be done in compositing but that's a worst case scenario.
-To do this the camera should optimally be at an 90° angle, then change the shift amount on the desired axis.
+It can also be done in compositing, but that's a worst case scenario.
+To do this, the camera should optimally be at an 90° angle, then change the shift amount on the desired axis.
 (In Blender this is in the camera tab)

 ![[Pasted image 20230604162416.png|950]]